-P.S.
-This is the kind of stuff we get into in detail in my Strategy Group – it’s all about maximising your chances of winning.
-By doing real stuff like this, not crazy fake ‘systems’.
+(P.S.
+This is the kind of stuff we get into in detail in my Lottery Strategy Group – it’s all about maximising your chances of winning.
+By doing real stuff like this, not crazy fake ‘systems’)

 So Good, Maths Geeks Bankrupted One Game

-Just in case you’re underestimating the power of fully understanding rules like this, there’s a nice example of a bunch of maths geeks from the Massachusetts Institute of Technology (M.I.T.) who exploited a game with this rule to such a degree that it had to be shut down.
+Just in case you’re still underestimating the power of fully understanding rules like this.
+There’s another nice example of a bunch of maths geeks from the Massachusetts Institute of Technology (M.I.T.) who also exploited one of the same games with a roll down rule as the Selbees.
+Between them to such a degree that it had to be shut down.

 Described as an “interesting school project”, the undergrads made an $8M profit over a 7 year period.

 They only played when they knew the game had tipped in their favour – and mathematically they couldn’t really lose.
 As leader of the group James M. Harvey said, the key to the entire enterprise was “rolldown weeks”.

 The Massachusetts Cash WinFall game they exploited was eventually closed down and officials were forced to investigate.